 Filming has begun on the four sequels to Avatar, James Cameron’s 2009

 3-D CGI adventure about a paraplegic marine who lands on the planet Pandora to mine unobtainium.
 This time, though, Cameron is really gonna make it happen — he’s not playing around!
 He’s spent much of the last decade teasing us about the upcoming installments, throwing out piecemeal updates (with occasional breaks for a Titanic rerelease or to shade Alien: Covenant).
 But this time, he’s serious.
-Avatar 2 even has a title, The Way of Water.
-It’s the first of the installments known as the The Avatar Sequels, which will come with a budget of $1 billion.
+Avatar 2 is just the first of the installments known as the The Avatar Sequels, which will come with a budget of $1 billion.
 (That’s three and a half Lord of the Rings trilogies, six Wonder Womans, 66 Hurt Lockers, and 250 Moonlights.)
-Here’s a timeline of all Cameron’s Avatar promises that once seemed broken, or at least teetering on the edge of breaking, but he’s definitely about to make good on them, you’ll see.
+Below, a timeline of all Cameron’s Avatar promises that once seemed broken, or at least teetering on the edge of breaking, but he’s definitely about to make good on them, you’ll see.
 You’ll all see.

 February 16, 2010: We’re not only getting several more trips to Pandora, but a book!
 “I told myself, if it made money, I’d write a book.
 There are things you can do in books that you can’t do with films,” Cameron says.
 Your middle-school librarian nods in agreement.